 For item 9)b, it was pointed out that the current design for colourization might not be good, as in practice there are many monochrome contents bitstreams have ChromaFormatIdc greater than 0, and many old movie or TV content are monochrome content but with some yellow-ish colour.
 Colourization should be allowed to be applied to those types of content.
-Revisit after text changes for this purpose is available.
+A revisit after text changes for this purpose is available was planned.

+During the revisit, it was suggested that the only change needed to allow having the colourization purpose indicated when the colour format of the decoded pictures is not 4:0:0 is to remove “(from the 4:0:0 chroma format to the 4:2:0, 4:2:2, or 4:4:4 chroma format)” in the table.